BOTS: A Unified Framework for Bayesian Online Task Selection in LLM Reinforcement Finetuning: Experiments

-(3) \textbf{Moderate \(\lambda\) balances stability and adaptivity:} A moderate \(\lambda \in \{0.05, 0.1, 0.2\}\) strikes a balance.
-It provides enough memory to form stable difficulty estimates while being adaptive enough to track the model's evolving capabilities.
-This leads to strong and consistent performance gains across the entire training process, achieving the best TTB and BSF results.
+(3) \textbf{Moderate \(\lambda\) \rebuttal{achieves the best trade-off}.} A moderate \(\lambda \in \{0.05, 0.1, 0.2\}\) strikes a balance: \rebuttal{the difficulty estimates remain sufficiently adaptive while the uncertainty stays controlled, enabling a healthy exploration–exploitation balance.} This leads to strong and consistent performance gains across the entire training process, achieving the best TTB and BSF results.